BekaValentine/CSML/csml-notes.md

 - Need some way to define inferences rules or step relations, depending on which is more necessary.
 Probably inference rules, because some step relations have conditional stepping.
   - Aren't inference rules just dependent datatypes?
 Well, not quite, because the proofs of them can't be referenced within the language itself, only declared.
   - Syntax for this should use the abstract syntax of the language, not the concrete syntax.
 - Should do some amount of checking of the specs themselves: are all the variables/types in scope?
+AST vars are a subset of CST vars?

 #### Example Program